Onion Health Benefits and Nutrition Facts

 The word onion comes from the Latin word ‘unio’ meaning unity, because it grows as a single bulb.
 Onions are thought to be a native of Asia and Middle East, specifically Iran and Pakistan.
 They have been cultivated in these regions for over 5000 years.
 The Egyptians considered onions precious and placed them in the tombs of the Pharaohs.
 They also used onions as currency to pay workers who built the pyramids.
 Today China, India, Spain, Russia and the US are among the leading producers of onions.

-Onions are rich in carbohydrates, sugar, soluble and insoluble fiber, sodium.
+Onions are rich in carbohydrates, sugar,sodium, soluble and insoluble fiber.
 They are a very good source of vitamin C and so good for building your immunity.
 They are also a good source of enzyme-activating manganese and molybdenum as well as heart-healthy vitamin B6, fiber, folate, and potassium.

 Onions have been found to have anti-inflammatory properties and help in problems like rheumatoid arthritis or allergic airway inflammation.
 Studies show that onions help balance blood sugar levels.

 The anti bacterial effects of the onions act against the streptococcus mutants that cause various dental cavities and gum diseases.
-Thus the consumption of onions reduces dental problems and gum diseases.
+Thus the consumption of onions could reduce dental problems and gum diseases.

 Onions have also been known to reduce the risk of several cancers.
 The risk of colorectal cancer, laryngeal cancer and ovarian cancers is reduced even with moderate consumption of onions.
 A daily intake of onions is required before a significant risk reduction is seen in other cancers.
 What one can understand from these researches is that the regular intake of onions effectively reduces the risk of cancer.